 From that riot onward, the Project has focused on prison conditions and the treatment of those held in city and state facilities.

-There is a growing humanitarian crisis unfolding in City jails, where at least twelve individuals have died this year.
+There is a growing humanitarian crisis unfolding in City jails, at least sixteen individuals died in DOC custody in 2021.
 In addition to the increasing spread of COVID-19, a mass wave of staff absenteeism has exacerbated long-standing problems to create an extraordinarily dangerous environment for people in custody.
 Learn more.

 The Legal Aid Society’s Corey Stoughton recently appeared on The Brian Lehrer Show to discuss the ongoing crisis at Rikers Island.
 Listen to the full episode below.